mariahnorell/website/content/publications/leadership/index.md

 publication: "Society for Industrial and Organizational Psychology"
 publication_short: ""

 abstract: Our study suggests that leader effectiveness depends on the race and gender of the leader being evaluated.
-It was found that the minority status of managers influenced ratings of whether one was considered a destructive leader and whether one was a transformational leader.

 # Summary.
 An optional shortened abstract.
 summary: ""